-Colleagues and friends established this award in honor and memory of Richard L. Gabrielson.
+Colleagues and friends established this fund in honor and memory of Richard L. Gabrielson.

 Richard L. Gabrielson